Elijah-Rodriguez/data-analysis/Plant Co Performance Dashboard/README.md

 ```

 - Formatting was clean upon inspecting the dataset within a PostgreSQL database as I transitioned to importing the data into PowerQuery.
-- Only 2 additional changes happened after importing the data: Removing duplicate entries in all ID columns and confirming the Date_Time column within the Plant_FACT table was using the correct datatype.
+- Only 3 additional changes happened after importing the data: Removing duplicate entries in all ID columns, confirming the Date_Time column within the Plant_FACT table was using the correct datatype, and renaming the tables to be consistent.
+Plant_FACT was renamed to Fact_sales, Accounts was renamed to Dim_Accounts and Plant_Hierarchy was renamed to Dim_Product.

 ### 2. Data Modeling
 - After cleaning and importing the data, my next step was creating the basic measures that would be needed for KPI tracking and calculations.
 These included measures such as total sales, quantity, gross profit, and values for a switch that will be added later.